microsoft/pbiworkshops/Day After Dashboard in a Day/Prerequisites.md

 [Microsoft 365 developer subscription in Visual Studio subscriptions](https://docs.microsoft.com/visualstudio/subscriptions/vs-m365)

-#### Sample data
+### Sample data

-The AdventureWorks sample database is published by Microsoft to show how to design a SQL Server databases and Analysis Services models.
+The data for this lab is from the [Contoso Retail Industry](https://www.microsoft.com/en-ca/download/details.aspx?id=18279) sample database, published by Microsoft to showcase how to design SQL Server databases and Analysis Services business intelligence models.

-To learn more, see [AdventureWorks sample databases](https://docs.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms).

 # Document Structure